PharmaLedger-IMI/helmchart-ethadapter/README.md

 Helm Charts have moved to [https://github.com/PharmaLedger-IMI/helm-charts](https://github.com/PharmaLedger-IMI/helm-charts) except

-- smartcontract
+- goquorum-genesis-dev
-- standalone-quorum
+- goquorum-node-dev

-They are about to follow!
+which will not be migrated as they are not needed (anymore)!

 ## Requirements